enricocastelli/ColorCatcher/README.md

 # ColorCatcher

-Small simple game using camera and color recognition.
+A simple game using camera and color recognition.

 # General Gameplay:
   User has assigned a color and through phone camera, has to point to a real color to match (with some tolerance) the assigned one.